brettz9/webappfind/README.md

     any changes already made); tie into proposed version control mode?
 1. Create dialog to ask user for mode, etc., so executable doesn't have to bake it all in and can let the user decide at run-time.
+    1. Build an executable to open a local executable/batch on the Windows desktop with a dialog asking for command line arguments (e.g., profile)? (as a workaround, one might use WebAppFind for this if an override will be provided to ensure it will launch back on the desktop)?
+Also allow a dialog to ask for WebAppFind arguments to web apps (could be at executable level or within the WebAppFind add-on).

 ### To-dos (Related enhancements to other add-ons or refactoring to act as separate)